GBAF Logo

 Yves Sakila was detained by security guards on one of the capital's busiest shopping streets last Friday in connection with an alleged shoplifting incident, police said.
 He became unresponsive at the scene and was later pronounced dead.

-A video of the incident widely shared days later on social media showed Sakila being pinned to the ground by five men for almost five minutes as bystanders watched.
 Two of the men held his face to the ground and at one point one of them appeared to kneel on his head or neck for a few seconds.

-Community Concerns and Political Response
+Community and Political Reactions

 Ongoing Investigation

-A post-mortem examination has been completed and the results are not being released for operational reasons, they added.
+Police said on Thursday that a post-mortem examination had been completed and that the results are not being released for operational reasons.

-(Reporting by Conor Humphries, writing by Padraic Halpin; Editing by Chiara Rodriquez)
+(Reporting by Conor Humphries; Writing by Padraic Halpin; Editing by Chiara Rodriquez)

 Key Takeaways